from small one page howto to huge articles all in one place

 FINDING ORPHAN FILES

 qfile can also, with the --orphans option, find files which are not owned by any package.
-This behavior is the opposite of the usual file owner search: the output is the list of query items for which no reference has been found in your installed packages database.
-The --exact option has no effect in this mode, whereas --verbose may add a few warning messages.
+This behaviour is the opposite of the usual file owner search: the output is the list of query items for which no reference has been found in your installed packages database.
 As for --quiet, it will completly turn off the output, leaving just a silent test command, which returns 0 if and only if there was no orphan in your query items.

 Find the orphan libtool files of your system: